rwalker1501/Cultural-Epidemiology/read_me.txt

 Script mode
 -----

-The script contained in the program fig_script.py reproduces the full set of results contained in the paper (plus additional supporting results)
+The script contained in the program "fig_script" reproduces the full set of results contained in the paper (plus additional supporting results)

 To launch the script, navigate to the working directory containing the code, open a terminal and type